adiSuper94/eulith_contract_monitor/README.md

 # eulith_contract_monitor

 ## Setup Local Chain
 I am using [foundry](https://github.com/foundry-rs/foundry) to setup the basic local infra.
 Foundry seems to have pretty good documentation.
 Almost every setup step below is from the [Foundry Book](https://book.getfoundry.sh/).
-The list below just serves the purpose of showing the high level sequence of steps.
+The section of the doc just serves the purpose of showing the high level sequence of steps.
 For any details, offical documentation.

 - Install foundry : `curl -L https://foundry.paradigm.xyz | bash`
 - Init foundry project with basic contract : `forge init eulith_foundry`